War in Afghanistan (2001–2021): 2006–2007: Escalating war

 During the summer, NATO forces achieved tactical victories at the Battle of Chora in Orūzgān, where Dutch and Australian ISAF forces were deployed.
 The Battle of Musa Qala took place in December.
 Afghan units were the principal fighting force, supported by British forces.
 Taliban forces were forced out of the town.

-In 2007, after more than 5 years of war, Western officials and analysts estimated the strength of Taliban forces at about 10,000 fighters fielded at any given time.
+In 2007, Western analysts estimated the strength of Taliban forces at about 10,000 fighters fielded at any given time.
 Of that number, only 2,000 to 3,000 were highly motivated, full-time insurgents.
 The rest were volunteer units, made up of young Afghans, angered by deaths of Afghan civilians in military airstrikes and American detention of Muslim prisoners who had been held for years without being charged.
 In 2007, more foreign fighters came into Afghanistan than ever before, according to officials.
-Approximately 100 to 300 full-time combatants were foreigners, many from Pakistan, Uzbekistan, Chechnya, perhaps Turkey and western China, and other countries.
+Approximately 100 to 300 full-time combatants were foreigners, many from Pakistan, Uzbekistan, and Chechnya.
 They were reportedly more violent, and uncontrollable, often bringing superior video-production or bomb making expertise.
 By 2010, the Taliban had as many as 25,000 dedicated soldiers, almost as many as before 9/11.

 General McChrystal, newly appointed as US commander in Afghanistan, said that the Taliban had gained the upper hand.
 In a continuation of the Taliban's usual strategy of summer offensives, the militants aggressively spread their influence into north and west Afghanistan and stepped up their attack in an attempt to disrupt presidential polls.
 He added that the US strategy was to stop their momentum, and focus on protecting and safeguarding Afghan civilians, calling it "hard work."